If I’m Not Yelling, I’m Not Selling

 But here’s the trick.
 To be able to use your voice to create that kind of emphasis requires some skill or natural talent for voice acting.
 Something that most retailers do not have.
 And why should they?

 We did a blog a few years ago that shows the folly of thinking that business owners accepting direction from an outsider might happen.
-It was called “What’s More Important, Your Business or Your Ego?
+It was called “What’s More Important, Your Business or Your Ego?“ More often than not the ego is more important than sales.

 Over the years, we have done many commercials, okay hundreds of commercials, with retailers who wanted to voice their own commercials, or retailers that we thought could do a good job at voicing their own commercials.
-By and large, the commercials that worked best were the ones where we thought the retailer could voice the commercials and would use some help in this unfamiliar roles.
+By and large, the commercials that worked best were the ones where we thought the retailer was capable of voicing the commercials and would accept some help and direction in this unfamiliar role.

 Was this because we are casting geniuses?
 Not really.

 An outside critical voice, a second opinion, helps create an unbiased view of the end communication.
 A feedback loop.
-And that critical assessment really helps.
+And that critical assessment really helps overcome any “ad-versity”.

 This is the same reason I have told many people that writing maybe hard, but editing our own material is even harder.
 If you can’t self assess your work and be critical, you are left with your ego running wild and yelling at everyone to get attention.

 Sometimes a whisper can be the loudest voice in the room.
-And yelling can make you just look like that barker at a side show – not a highly credible authority.
+And yelling can make you just look like that barker at a side show – not a highly credible authority the customer would want to deal with.

 Leave a Reply